 The island of Zanzibar, located off the coast of Tanzania, has seen a spike in radicalisation and extremist ideologies.
 While religious and cultural conflicts have been present for centuries, socio-economic and political problems, coupled with toxic ideological influences from outside, have led to a rise in fundamentalist thinking and violence on the island.
 In line with Women without Borders’ (WwB) longstanding vision for Zanzibar as an ‘Island of Change’, WwB brought its MotherSchools Parenting for Peace programme to Zanzibar in 2014 and graduated a second generation in 2018 in order to address the rise in extremism and empower civil society to participate in its prevention.
 In 2021, WwB returned to Zanzibar as part of a multi-country project funded by the L’Oréal Fund for Women.
-The project included Zanzibar’s third and fourth generations of MotherSchools which concluded in 2021, 2022, and 2023 respectively.
+The project included Zanzibar’s third, fourth, and fifth generations of MotherSchools which concluded in 2021, 2022, and 2023 respectively.
 The sixth iteration will begin in the second half of 2023.

 The East African island of Zanzibar, located off the coast of Tanzania, has experienced a spike in radicalisation and extremist ideologies in recent years.
 While conflict between the Muslim majority and Christian minority has been a source of tension for centuries, there has been a sharp increase over the past decade.
 High poverty rates and political grievances have contributed to the growing discontent of young Zanzibaris.
 Schools teaching ultraconservative forms of Islam that receive funding from foreign countries have also started to replace the island’s chronically underfunded moderate schools, enticing parents with small class sizes and impressive facilities.
 The growth of radical groups in nearby Kenya and the Zanzibar’s island of Pemba, as well as the return of young men who have received religious education abroad, is also contributing to the rise of Salafism on the main island of Zanzibar.
 In a context in which education and radicalisation are becoming ever more intertwined, and young people are growing more discontented with their economic, social, and political prospects, parenting becomes a daunting task.